Mostafa-HEH/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 	- All your files must be executable
 	- The length of your files will be tested using wc Task 0: Write a function that computes the square value of all integers of a matrix.
+Task 1: Write a function that replaces all occurrences of an element by another in a new list.